Curriculum

 Year one notes

-1. Onboarding Intensive: Two-week immersion that provides basic competency and breadth before the start of the formal curriculum.
+1. Onboarding Intensive: One-week immersion that provides basic competency and breadth before the start of the formal curriculum.
 Fosters group cohesion while breaking down barriers of scientific communication and provides a level playing field.

 2. State of the Field Lectures: Presentation and discussion with faculty to ask unanswered questions in their field.